By now we’ve all heard about author platform, even if we’re not entirely sure how to build or maintain one.

 Some people put it all out there and are wholly themselves online, while others choose to create a persona different from who they are in real life or only show a certain side of themselves.
 You get to decide, and you’re not wrong or weird or bad if you want to retain a little privacy.

-6. Existing readership: Create a sign-up form on your website
+6. Existing readership: Create an email sign-up form on your website

-While you’re at it, create a sign-up form that connects to an email management system like MailChimp or iContact.
-Put it on your homepage (or if you’re feeling fancy, a landing page) to capture email addresses — and take a deep breath.
+While you’re at it, create a sign-up form that connects to an email management system; here are a few of our favorite email newsletter platforms to choose from.
+Put it on your homepage to capture email addresses — and take a deep breath.

 Authors often tell me that people they know already have too much email.
 Get over it.
 Seriously.
 Your job is to collect emails, and to send out worthwhile content.
 It may take a long time to build up your email list, and to figure out exactly what your message is, but you need to practice having a following.